hithaishree98/Chest_CT_Scan_Classification_with_ResNet50/README.md

 ## ResNet50-LungCancer-Detection
-This project implements the ResNet50 architecture uses it to classify chest cancer from CT scan images.
+This project implements the ResNet50 architecture uses it to classify lung cancer from CT scan images.

 ### Project Highlights
  Classification of Chest CT scan images into 4 categories